leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Module is universal
   - Just a `fetch` client
   - May be portable to language other than JavaScript
+- 💯 compatible API with Workers Bindings API
+  - Supports non-POJO arguments

 ---

 ### Not perfect, but may be reasonable

 - Supported bindings are limited
-  - KV, R2, D1, Queue(producer), Vectorize, Service
+  - KV, R2, D1, Queue(producer), Service, Vectorize
 - Many Cloudflare specific things are still missing
   - `req.cf`, `caches`, `ctx.waitUntil`, `crypto.subtle.timingSafeEqual`, `HTMLRewriter`, etc...